National Shooting Horse Association

 How will NaSHA track earnings?

-Why are you focusing on clinics and lessons?
+Why are you focused on Instructor Development and training resources?